Wizards can’t build on uplifting win, and a slow start leads to a 132-121 loss to Portland

-Their caution proved prescient Tuesday night in Capital One Arena, where the Wizards fell, 132-121, to the Portland Trail Blazers.
+Their caution proved prescient Tuesday night at Capital One Arena, where the Wizards fell, 132-121, to the Portland Trail Blazers.

 The script was similar to Sunday’s thriller, but this time the Wizards (4-13) didn’t have the juice to close the deal.
 They started molasses-slow, falling behind by 21 points in the first quarter, then got within four with less than four minutes to play after a barrage of three-pointers and a few key misses by the Trail Blazers (11-9).